MuktharAmiyan/MuktharAmiyan/README.md

 # 🧑‍💻 Hi, I'm MuktharAmiyan!

 ## About Me
-I'm a recent graduate with a passion for mobile development.
-I'm eager to learn and grow as a developer, and I'm excited to apply my skills to real-world projects.
+Experienced mobile developer with a passion for building innovative and user-friendly applications.
+Skilled in Flutter and SwiftUI, with hands-on experience in cross-platform development.
+Eager to contribute my expertise to exciting projects and collaborate with talented teams.
 <!---
 MuktharAmiyan/MuktharAmiyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.